sailorproject/sailor/docs/CONFIG.md

 Turns Sailor's autogen on or off by setting it to true or false.
 The autogen is a tool to autogenerate models and CRUDs.
 You can find more about it under the Autogen section.
 The default value is false for avoiding accidental overwriting of files.

 ###`sailor.friendly_urls`
 turns friendly urls on or off by setting it to true or false.
 Normally, to access the view action of the article controller passing 4 as id via get variables, you would have to type in your address bar `http://your_url.com/?r=article/view&id=4`.
-However, when friendly urls are set yto true, you can access it on `http://your_url.com/article/view/id/4` which is way cleaner.
-If you want to personalize it, for Xavante, you need to edit /start-server.lua and for Apache2, .htaccess
+However, when friendly urls are set to true, you can access it on `http://your_url.com/article/view/id/4` which is way cleaner.
+If you want to personalize it, for Xavante, you need to edit /start-server.lua and for Apache2, .htaccess.

 ###`sailor.max_upload`
 Sets, in bytes, the max size of files to be uploaded using file inputs on forms.

 ###`environment`
 Is a string with the name of your current environment.
-Example: 'test'
+Example: 'test'.

 ###`hide_stack_trace`
-Is a boolean that if set to true will make Sailor not throw the full stack trace on errors but a default 500 Internal Server Error message
+Is a boolean that if set to true will make Sailor not throw the full stack trace on errors but a default 500 Internal Server Error message.

 ###`db`
 Contains a table with your different database setups.
 They must contain the following fields: